 Librarians & teachers rejoice!
 These 22 STEM-focused middle grade books are guaranteed to appeal to the budding scientists, naturalists, mathematicians, engineers, and inventors in your group.
-You’ll find lots of fiction and non-fiction ideas for kids ages 8-12 years.
+You’ll find lots of ideas for kids ages 8-12 years.
+Check out the collection of Gold Rush Children’s Books as well.

 Middle Grade Fiction